Infineon/appnotes-optiga-trust-x/README.md

-# appnotes-optiga-trust-x
+# OPTIGA™ Trust X Application Notes
-A collection of Application Notes demonstrating usage of the Infineon's OPTIGA™ Trust X security controller
+A collection of Application Notes demonstrating usage of the Infineon's OPTIGA™ Trust X [hostcode](https://github.com/Infineon/optiga-trust-x) and security controller in general.